cecat/Crawlspacer/README.md

 It uses MQTT to send these notices and warnings to Home Assistant, where you can set up automations based on the topics as well as monitor temperature over time.
-This code uses MQTT with QoS=0 (i.e., none, but this still seems reliable with Wifi-Internet to a remote HA server.
-If using a cellular connected Particle Electron the message loss risk goes up, particularly if you have weak cellular coverage).)
+This code uses MQTT with QoS=0 (i.e., none) But this still seems reliable with Wifi-Internet to a remote HA server.
+If using a cellular connected Particle Electron the message loss risk goes up, particularly if you have weak cellular coverage.

 To use this code you will need to set either the hostname or IP address of your HA system, which for this code we assume is running the Mosquito MQTT broker.